What to Wear

 How do you do this?!

-The best way to do this is to pick a neutral or two, pick an accent color, and don't be afraid to throw in a pattern or accessories to make your family looking perfectly coordinated without everyone wearing khakis and white t-shirts circa 1999 style.
+You could also pick a neutral color or two, pick an accent color, and don't be afraid to throw in a pattern or accessories to make your family looking perfectly coordinated without everyone wearing khakis and white t-shirts circa 1999 style.

 For example - Maybe your color choices are navy blue and pink.
 Dad could wear a Beige T-shirt & darker jeans, Mom could wear a pink dress, the little guy could do a navy t-shirt with a lighter wash jeans and suspenders, and the little lady could wear a navy and pink floral pattern dress.